bsojapan/bsojapan.github.io/static/01_univers/starwars.md

 1. **Core Galaxy Systems:**
 Founded around 20,000 BBY as a pioneer shipwright, this corporate giant maintained an unshakeable stronghold in the Core Worlds, mass-producing standard starship models for both civilian and military use.
 They reigned at the top of the Old Triumvirate for thousands of years, manufacturing the Republic’s *Dreadnought*-class heavy cruisers and various frigates, while their subsidiaries pumped out light freighters.

-Meanwhile, Sienar Engineering—the prestigious company that would later birth the TIE fighter—didn’t even rank in the top three for finished starship sales.
+Meanwhile, Sienar Engineering?the prestigious company that would later birth the TIE fighter?didn’t even rank in the top three for finished starship sales.
 However, Sienar possessed the finest technical R&D in the galaxy, owning the rights to the "beating hearts" of starships: hyperdrive cores, advanced avionics, and massive ion reactors.
 Instead of building hulls themselves, they operated as a high-end systems and component supplier, licensing their cutting-edge power plants to the Triumvirate (especially Core Galaxy Systems), quietly amassing a staggering fortune.

 Back on Duro, around 1,000 BBY, centuries of heavy industrialization had completely devastated the homeworld's environment, rendering it uninhabitable.
 DSM faced a critical crossroads.
-They left their automated foundries running on the surface but completely relocated their staff and design hubs to the "Orbital Canopies"—massive, domed space cities constructed in orbit.
+They left their automated foundries running on the surface but completely relocated their staff and design hubs to the "Orbital Canopies"?massive, domed space cities constructed in orbit.
 From then on, DSM shifted from "building ships on the ground" to "constructing them entirely within orbital drydocks."
 Combined with the Duros cultural mindset of being born and raised in space, DSM’s manufacturing tolerances became sharper and more refined than ever.

 ### The 500 BBY Shift: KDY’s Rise and the New Triumvirate